 Early modern literary and intellectual history; textual criticism.
-His new book, Hamlet and the Vision of Darkness, reads Shakespeare's most famous work alongside the cultural and moral orthodoxies of renaissance humanism, and offers a strikingly unfamiliar account of the play's action and significance; it is forthcoming from Princeton University Press in 2017.
+His new book, Hamlet and the Vision of Darkness, reads Shakespeare's most famous work alongside the cultural and moral orthodoxies of renaissance humanism, and offers a strikingly unfamiliar account of the play's action and significance; it will be published by Princeton University Press in October 2017.
 At the moment, he is at work on four main projects.
 First, a short book about Christopher Marlowe.
 Second, a larger project using the development of parody and satire from about 1500 to 1750 as a lens through which to examine the transformation of "literature" from a cultural field that encompassed the litterae humaniores in the round, to one that would be defined -- and circumscribed -- as the province of belles lettres.
 Third, editing (with Daniel Andersson and Sophie Weeks) volume 5 of the Oxford University Press edition of Francis Bacon's complete works, which comprises the De sapientia veterum (1609) and Bacon's early philosophical writings to about 1611.
 Fourth, editing (with William Poole and Kelsey Williams) the correspondence of John Aubrey.

 For a full list of publications, see the link on the right-hand side of this page.
 Some more recent publications include:

 Language, Mind and Nature: Artificial Languages in England from Bacon to Locke (Cambridge University Press, 2007; paperback reissue, 2012)

 William Petty on the Order of Nature (Medieval and Renaissance Texts and Studies, 2012)